 The Kendrick Educators Program increases capacity and outreach in ethics and economics education statewide by investing in West Virginia educators.
 The program offers scholarships to educators for WVU's Master of Science in Economics program, creates summer workshop opportunities focused on ethics and economics education for teachers, and recruits mentor teachers to support Kendrick Educators.

-Summer 2023 Workshops at the Stonewall Resort will run for four and half days days beginning with a dinner reception on Sunday evening and with daily sessions finishing on Thursday afternoon.
+The Summer 2024 Workshop in Morgantown will run for four and half days days beginning with a dinner reception on Sunday evening and with daily sessions finishing on Thursday afternoon.
 We offer accommodations, meals, and a generous stipend.
-We have three workshops available beginning on June 11, June 18, and June 25.
+The workshop begins on June 16.
 Seats are limited.
 Priority is given to those that have been accepted to the MS Economics program.

 The MS Economics scholarship application process requires participation in one face-to-face Summer workshop.
 Teachers have the opportunity to return each summer to the workshop space to continue their studies with summer course offering and as mentors.